17 stable releases

 -i, --input-parameters [<input-parameters>...]

-Provide a data file or directory of data files in JSON or YAML that specifies any additional parameters to use along with data files to be used as a combined context.
+Provide a parameter file or directory of parameter files in JSON or YAML that specifies any additional parameters to use along with data files to be used as a combined context.
 All the parameter files passed as input get merged and this combined context is again merged with each file passed as an argument for `data`.
 Due to this, every file is expected to contain mutually exclusive properties, without any overlap.
 Supports passing multiple values by using this option repeatedly.

 Example: